joeyparrish/pokeheim/testing-script.md

 ## 12. Inventory

-1. Use debug command "tutorialreset"
+1. Use debug command "resettutorial inventory_screen"
 1. Open inventory
 1. Check that it's twice as large as usual (8x8)
 1. Check that Professor Raven comes to tell you about sorting and style